 Sable

 Sable dachshunds feature a red base coat with dark-tipped hairs, particularly along the back, ears, and tail.
 The effect is a shaded, ombré look that shifts in the light.
 Sable dachshund coats are most commonly found in long-haired dachshunds and are sometimes confused with shaded red.
+A true sable will have clearly dark-tipped individual hairs when you look closely.

 Piebald

 Piebald dachshunds have a white base coat with large patches of color.
 The patches can be any recognized dachshund color, including black and tan, chocolate, or red.
 The piebald pattern gives these dogs a playful, patchwork appearance and is popular among pet owners for its unique look.
+Piebald is a separate genetic marker from dapple, so a piebald dachshund does not carry the health risks associated with the double-dapple combination.

 How Coat Type Affects Dachshund Colors